It's All About Tea — gushu

 About Wild Tea & Ancient Trees

-In the modern-day tea world, “wild tea trees” are a huge debate.
-There has been an increasing number of tea vendors that use the mystic appeal of wild tea trees as a marketing ploy.
-Thus more tea enthusiasts start to believe that these teas are not exactly authentic.
+In the modern-day tea world, “wild tea trees” are a big debate.
+There has been an increasing number of tea vendors who use the mystique of wild tea trees as a marketing ploy.
+Thus, more tea enthusiasts start to believe that these teas are not exactly authentic.

-The majority of ancient tea trees grown in China’s Yunnan province.
-Yes, the pu-erh region!
+The majority of ancient tea trees (Gu Shu – 古树) are grown in China’s Yunnan province.
+Yes, the Pu-erh region!

-Since they are not cultivated, they can stretch anywhere from 5 up to 10 meters in height, which makes the tea leaves challenging to harvest.
+Since they are not cultivated and due to their specific variety, they can reach heights of 5 to 10 meters, making the tea leaves difficult to harvest.
 (Read more)